SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Procedures/Cloud_Connection_Issues.md

 ## Check the status on dataminer.services

-When you navigate to [dataminer.services](https://dataminer.services/), you can check the connection status for each DMS in your organization of which you are a member.
+When you navigate to [dataminer.services](https://dataminer.services/), you can check the connection status for each DMS in your organization of which you are a member:

 - An **orange** status indicates that the Cloud Gateway cannot reach the DataMiner System, but the dataminer.services connection is valid.